NietoDeveloper/Clothing-Store-Docker/server/README.md

 Install dependencies:npm install

-Start the server:npm run start
+Start the server:npm start

 Usage

-The server runs on http://localhost:3000 (or configured port) Handles requests from the client app in the client directory Ensure the client app is running (npm run dev in the client directory)
+The server runs on http://localhost:3000 by default Connects with the client app in the client directory Provides endpoints for product listings, cart management, and order processing

 Project Structure

+client/: Frontend application
-client/: React frontend application server/: Node.js backend server
+server/: Backend server (this repository)

 Contributing
 Contributions are welcome!
 Fork the repository and submit a pull request.
 License
 MIT License
-Contact
-Created by Manuel Nieto, Software Developer.
-Reach out via GitHub.